outcoldsolutions/splunk-app-boilerplate/README.md

 ```

 You can also specify which parts you want to refresh with query parameters,
 that will make refresh much quicker.
-As an example, to refresh only views you
+As an example, to refresh only views, you
-can open an url
+can open an URL

 ```
 localhost:8000/en-US/debug/refresh?entity=data/ui/views